 \subsection{Simulation of the encoding dynamics}

 We first describe how to simulate the encoding dynamics with controls and Markovian noises.
 The noiseless Hamiltonian of a controlled system can be written as

-where $\mathcal{H}_0(x)$ denotes the encoding Hamiltonian, $x$ is the parameter to be estimated, $u_l(t):t\in[0,T]$ represents the amplitude of the $l$th control field with respect to the control Hamiltonian $\mathcal{H}_l$.
-Suppose that the system is under Markovian environment, then the encoding dynamics can be described by the following Lindblad equation \cite{KP16,LD19}
+where $\mathcal{H}_0(x)$ denotes the encoding Hamiltonian, $x$ is the parameter to be estimated, and $u_l(t):t\in[0,T]$ represents the amplitude of the $l$th control field with respect to the control Hamiltonian $\mathcal{H}_l$.
+Suppose that the system is in a Markovian environment; then the encoding dynamics can be described by the following Lindblad equation \cite{KP16,LD19} :

-where $\rho$ is the system state, $\mathcal{L}$, $\mathcal{H}^\times$ and $\Gamma$ denote the superoperators for the total, the noiseless and the noisy evolution dynamics, respectively.
-For the noisy part, the Lindblad operators $L_v$ are used to model various dissipative channels and the constants $\gamma_v$ are the corresponding dissipative rates.
+where $\rho$ is the system state and $\mathcal{L}$, $\mathcal{H}^\times,$ and $\Gamma$ denote the superoperators for the total, noiseless, and noisy evolution dynamics, respectively.
+For the noisy part, the Lindblad operators $L_v$ are used to model various dissipative channels, and the constants $\gamma_v$ are the corresponding dissipative rates.